Schutztruppe: German East Africa

-German Southwest Africa
+German South West Africa

-The Schutztruppe in German Southwest Africa was structured in 12 companies of mounted infantry totalling 1,500 men, primarily Germans.
+The Schutztruppe in German South West Africa was structured in 12 companies of mounted infantry totalling 1,500 men, primarily Germans.
 The 7th Company, stationed in the northern desert area of the colony, was mounted on imported camels.
 A single unit, called the Baster Company, consisting of non-local biracial white European-black Africans, was raised and deployed.
 Relations between the German administration and the natives in this colony had deteriorated to the point that few local Africans were recruited.
 Some Boers and Afrikaners were able to be recruited, bolstering the fledgling force.

-The colonial forces for German Southwest Africa consisted of volunteers from the imperial army and navy (including some Austrians) but essentially consisted of members of German regiments.
+The colonial forces for German Southwest Africa consisted of volunteers from the Imperial Army and Navy (including some Austrians) but essentially consisted of members of German regiments.
 Before their deployment to Africa these troops were prepared for their special tasks and future environment.
 Such a training base was at Karlsruhe.
-Because of the often humid conditions in the upper Rhine valley of the grand-duchy of Baden, the area provided some early acclimatisation.
+Because of the often humid conditions in the upper Rhine valley of the Grand Duchy of Baden, the area provided some early acclimatisation.

-The structure of the Southwest African forces was as follows:
+The structure of the South West African forces was as follows:

-German Southwest Africa Command at Windhuk (modern Windhoek) consisted of headquarters, administration and legal (judge advocate), medical corps, surveying and mapping units.
+German South West Africa Command at Windhuk (modern Windhoek) consisted of headquarters, administration and legal (judge advocate), medical corps, surveying and mapping units.